Here I am collecting together the various things you may find useful.

 After all the spectrum colours, I finished with Silver again, then Bluebell, ending on four rows of Bluebell as at the start.
 As you can see in the photograph above.

 I wanted to square off the ripples so I could make a square border.
-The details of how I chose to do this is HERE.
+The details of how to do this is included in the pattern.